antonkhmv/fca/README.md

 `fcalc/` contains the modified code for LazyFCA, speedup using Pytorch.

+## Results table

-The comparison between these methods (cross-validation results):
+The comparison between these methods for the best parameters found (cross-validation results):

 |    | classifier          |   f1_macro_mobile |   f1_macro_housing |   f1_macro_student |
 |---:|:--------------------|------------------:|-------------------:|-------------------:|